frederic-perez/AmE-dictionary/data/idioms.md

 __a walk in the park__
 __a wee dram__ A small amount of liquor, often whisky.
 Primarily heard in Scotland. _How about a wee dram of whisky for the road?_
 __a week is a long time in politics__ _proverb_ Due to the fast-changing pace of the political landscape, the fortunes of a politician or political group can change drastically just in the course of a single week.
 The phrase is attributed to British Prime Minister Harold Wilson, c.
 1964. _The challenger is enjoying a surge in popularity after the debate, but there’s still time before the election, and a week is a long time in politics._
+__a well-oiled machine__
 __a whole lot__ _informal_ To a very great degree or extent; a lot. _I’m feeling a whole lot better._ _The kids enjoyed the show a whole lot._ _Not by a whole lot!_
-__a wild goose never laid a tame egg__ Something will not be spontaneously different from that which came before.
-The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before.
+__a wild goose never laid a tame egg__ :two: _proverb_ Something will not be spontaneously different from that which came before.
+The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before. _We must never presume that humanity will be without violence; after all, a wild goose never laid a tame egg._
 __a wink of sleep__ _n_ A bit of sleep; the smallest amount of sleep.
 (Usually in the negative.) _I couldn’t get a wink of sleep because of the noise._
 __a woman of her word__ A woman who can be expected to keep or follow through with her promises or intentions; a truthful, trustworthy, or reliable person.
 (Masculine: “man of his word.”) _Bob, I’m a woman of my word.
 If I tell you I’ll be at your house tomorrow morning at 10, then that’s when I’ll be there._
+__a-ha moment__ A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind. _We’d been working on the problem at the lab for weeks, but the aha moment came to me when I was out gardening!_
 __abide by__ :three: To conform to; comply with: _abide by the rules._
 __above and beyond__ :dart::six: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
 __above board__ :two::hammer:
-__above the salt__ Of or in a position of high standing, rank, regard, or repute.
+__above the salt__ :two: Of or in a position of high standing, rank, regard, or repute.
+The term is derived from the social hierarchy of nobility in medieval times, in which salt, a precious commodity then, was set in the middle of the dining table.
+Those of high noble rank were seated “above the salt,” that is, closer to the lord and lady of the house, while those in lower social standing were seated “below” it. _Even though my boss is above the salt, he still makes a point of mingling with everyone in the company._
 __absence makes the heart grow fonder__ _proverb_ A separation causes one to feel even more positive about the absent person or thing. _Ever since Carla’s boyfriend moved away, she can’t stop thinking about him.
 Absence makes the heart grow fonder._
+__absolve from guilt__ To consider innocent, clear of all suspicion, or pardon from any cause of guilt. _The knights of the crusades committed many atrocities in their campaign, but they were absolved from guilt by the heads of the church._
 __absorbed in thought__ Fully and deeply engrossed in a thought or idea, often to such a degree as to be unaware of or insensitive to the outside world.
 __abysmal failure__ Failure that is total and extreme in measure or implication.
 __accident of birth__ Any and all particulars surrounding one’s birth (physical characteristics, social background, and even nationality) that are considered a result of parentage and the specific circumstances of birth, and are therefore entirely out of one’s control.